 - $1,250 will co-sponsor a lecture and reception.

 - $500 will sponsor an intern program event.

-If you would like to sponsor an internship program or an intern event, please contact email@example.com or (202) 462-2101.
+If you would like to sponsor the internship program or an intern event, please contact firstname.lastname@example.org or (202) 462-2101.

 The Kosciuszko Chair of Polish Studies serves as a center for Polish studies in the broadest sense, including learning, teaching, researching, and writing about Poland’s culture, history, heritage, religion, government, economy, and success in the arts, sciences, and letters, with special emphasis on the achievements of Polish civilization and its relation to other nations, particularly the United States.